Funded Pre-Endowment Period Events by Cluster

 Gender and Sexuality Writing Collective (LLC21)

-November 2, 2018: Gender and Sexuality Writing Collective Conference, University of Rochester
+November 2, 2018: Gender and Sexuality Writing Collective Workshop, University of Rochester

 Historical Studies (HS)